arthurggordon/emb-rust/README.md

 The [Rust Discovery book](https://docs.rust-embedded.org/discovery/index.html) is an excellent introduction to embedded Rust.
 The book uses the slighty different STM32**F3**-Discovery board, whereas this project uses the STM32**F4**-Discovery board.

+The differences are as follows:
+* MCU changes from Cortex-M3 to Cortex-M4
+* Version of the debugging port (ST-Link)
+* Hardware Abstraction Layer (HAL)

+The memory map remains the same between the two boards.

 ## Setup

 Using Ubuntu 20.04 LTS